 The H&S pattern is pretty easy to spot on any time frame.
-Therefore, it’s useful for day traders and swing traders or even long term investors.
+Therefore, its useful for day traders, swing traders, and/or even long term investors.

-The head and shoulders pattern has 4 components.
-The left shoulder, head, right shoulder and neckline.
+The pattern has 4 components: left shoulder, head, right shoulder, and neckline.

 After a long bullish trend, price rises to a peak then falls to form a trough.
-This is the left shoulder.
-Price rises again.
-This time much higher than the first peak.
-Then price falls again.
-This forms the head.
+This forms the “left shoulder.”
+Then price rises again, much higher than the first peak, followed by a decrease in price which forms the “head.”

-The right shoulder is another rise in price followed by a decline again.
-The line that connects the two shoulders is the neckline.
-The neckline is a key support level.
+Another rise in price followed by a decline again forms the “right shoulder.”
+The line that connects the two shoulders is the neckline; which is a key support level.
 One that is usually broken on this bullish to bearish reversal pattern.

-This chart for ASNA shows two H&S patterns.
+Daily chart $ASNA shows two H&S patterns.
 The first one was completed and opened with a gap down.
 It started to head back up creating another head and shoulders pattern.
-This again broke back down.
+Before it again broke back down.

 Volume and Neckline Break

-For h&s patterns to be confirmed the uptrend needs to be broken.
-This reverse doesn’t happen until the neckline support has been broken.
+For this patterns to be confirmed the uptrend needs to be broken.
+The reverse does not happen until the neckline support has been broken.

-It should be a convincing breakdown.
-It needs volume to make that happen.
-Volume actually plays an important role in all aspects of this pattern.
-Ideally, volume would be pretty high during the formation of the left shoulder.
-It doesn’t always happen this way though.
+It should be a convincing breakdown with an increase in volume to make that happen.
+Volume plays an important role in all aspects of this pattern.
+Ideally, volume would be higher during the formation of the left shoulder; however, it does not always happen this way.

-The decrease in volume then the formation of the head act together as a warning sign.
+The decrease in volume followed by formation of the head act together as a warning sign.
 The next warning sign occurs when volume increases during the decline from the peak of the head.

-It then decreases as the right shoulder forms.
-You get final confirmation when the volume increases during the fall of the right shoulder.
-That’s when you get the neckline break.
+It then decreases as the right shoulder forms, final confirmation comes when the volume increases during the fall of the right shoulder.
+That is when the neckline breaks.